PRIVACY NOTICE FOR PROSPECTIVE EMPLOYEES

 - Where it is necessary to perform the contract with you and appropriate measures are in place to safeguard your rights.

 - In limited circumstances, with your explicit written consent and where appropriate measures are in place to safeguard your rights.

 If we make an automated decision on the basis of any particularly sensitive personal information, we must have either your explicit written consent or it must be justified in the public interest, and we must also put in place appropriate measures to safeguard your rights.

 We do not envisage that any decisions will be taken about you using automated means, however we will notify you in writing if this position changes.

 We may have to share your data with third parties including third-party service providers.

 We require third parties to respect the security of your data and to treat it in accordance with the law.

-We may transfer your personal information outside the EU but we will inform you if we do so.
+We may transfer your personal information outside the UK but we will inform you if we do so.